anna-sage/parallel-primes/README.md

 - Make sure you have navigated to the directory storing the file Primes.java.
 - To compile: type "javac Primes.java" and press enter.
 - To run: type "java Primes" and press enter.
-Then, enter the upper limit to check with no spaces or extraneous characters and press enter.

 Output format: \<time taken in nanoseconds\> \<number of primes found\> \<sum of primes found\>
                \<top ten primes found in ascending order\>